Scottish League One

-The Scottish League One, known as cinch League One for sponsorship reasons, is the third tier of the Scottish Professional Football League, the league competition for men's professional football clubs in Scotland.
+The Scottish League One, known as William Hill League One for sponsorship reasons, is the third tier of the Scottish Professional Football League, the league competition for men's professional football clubs in Scotland.
 The Scottish League One was established in July 2013, after the Scottish Professional Football League was formed by a merger of the Scottish Premier League and Scottish Football League.

 Format

 Teams receive three points for a win and one point for a draw.
 No points are awarded for a loss.
 Teams are ranked by total points, then goal difference, and then goals scored.
 At the end of each season, the club with the most points is crowned league champion.
 If points are equal, the goal difference determines the winner.
 If this still does not result in a winner, the tied teams must take part in a playoff game at a neutral venue to determine the final placings.